 Plenty of wineries boast nice scenery, but Afton Mountain Vineyards has a view so good that you might forget Instagram exists.
 As one of Virginia’s OG vineyards (founded in ’78), it’s been blending stellar wines with mountain magic for decades.

-In fact, Afton grows 11 kinds of grapes, which means plenty of ways to fill your glass, from crisp Albariño and floral Gewürztraminer to smooth, deep reds like Cabernet Franc.
-It’s a choose-your-own-adventure kind of place, too.
+Afton grows 11 kinds of grapes, which means plenty of ways to fill your glass, from crisp Albariño and floral Gewürztraminer to smooth, deep reds like Cabernet Franc and their award-winning Tradition blend (a Super Tuscan-style red that combines Merlot, Petit Verdot, and Cabernet Sauvignon).
+The Tannat is another standout, offering bold flavors that pair beautifully with grilled lamb or rich, savory dishes.

 Stake out a spot in the pavilion, grab a picnic table, or sprawl on the grass with your snacks.
-Or go full “main character in a rom-com” with their Sip & Saddle horseback ride.
+Or go you can also try their Sip & Saddle horseback ride.
+Beyond casual tastings, Afton hosts their Afton After Hours music series one Saturday each month (with a food truck and $5 cover charge), plus private tastings and tours by reservation.

 Address: 240 Hazy Mountain Ln, Afton, VA 22920